SMASTER4/smaster4s-timer/README.md

 Like I said before if neither of those is your operating system trying to install a package called gcc with your package manager should on most Distros install gcc.
 If you are using Windows MinGW-w64 should also work.

-#### Git
+#### Git™
 Git is a popular version control tool.
-You can use Git to download the sources
+You can use Git™ to download the sources
-If you don't, if you installed Git just run:
+If you don't, if you installed Git™ just run:
 ```bash
 git --version
 ```